Jordon-L/crypto-tax-shakepay/README.md

 Please do not use as a solution for your tax purposes.
 Please use commercial products like Koinly (paid) or Crypto.com Tax (free)

-Application can be viewed here : https://crypto-tax-shakepay.herokuapp.com/
+Node js verioson of application can be viewed here : https://crypto-tax-nodejs.herokuapp.com/

 migrated to Nodejs : https://github.com/Jordon-L/crypto-tax-shakepay-nodejs